chollurichandu/ExpandingView/README.md

 # ExpandingView
-A simple animated UIView written in **Swift**, which expands to fullscreen when tapped and closes on swipe down gesture.
+A simple animated UIView written in **Swift**, which expands to fullscreen when tapped and closes on a swipe down gesture.

 *Usage in Storyboards is supported!*